close

 ```html

-The British Memorial consists of 160 Burgundy stone columns on which are engraved, in tribute, the names of the 22,442 British soldiers who fell during the landing.
-The location of the memorial was not chosen by chance, it is located not far from Gold Beach, a beach that saw nearly 25,000 British soldiers land on D-Day.
+The British Memorial is made up of 160 Burgundy stone columns on which are engraved, as a tribute, the names of the 22,442 British soldiers who died during the landings.
+The location of the memorial was not chosen at random, it is located not far from Gold Beach, a beach which saw nearly 25,000 British soldiers land on D-Day.
 A unique place that invites reflection and offers one of the most beautiful views of the English Channel.

 ```